 Asics GEL-Nimbus 22 Running Shoe

 The exoskeletal heel counter in this shoe from Asics (Dr. Brenner recommends the brand) provides support, while additional height relieves Achilles' heel tension.
 It's also shock-absorbent and allows for movement in multiple planes as the foot goes through the gait cycle.

 New Balance 1080v9 Fresh Foam Running Shoe

 New Balance is another brand that gets Dr. Bass' vote, and these stylish running shoes combine fresh foam, cushy Ortholite insoles, and mesh uppers to ensure total comfort.
 The wide toe box helps stabilize, while thick midsoles provide superior cushioning and shock absorption while you run.
-Bonus: They come in six cool colorways, including vintage denim, white and black ombré, and millennial pink.
+Bonus: They come in three cool colorways, including vintage denim, bold cobalt blue, and silver with hits of neon.